Person recycling PET Person recycling PET

 Want to recycle right?

-Get started right now by following these tips:
+Get started right now by following these three steps:

 recycle-image-1